canonical/snapcraft/docs/your-first-snap.md

 where you go to share it with other snappy users.

 This is the same underlying hub that we use for Ubuntu phone apps, but snappy is a new iteration of that system.
-It only take sminutes from time of upload to being available to end users.
+It only takes minutes from time of upload to being available to end users.
 The goal is to deliver your app directly to users instantly — you push a new version, they get it.